 Designations and Constraints Heritage considerations?
 Conservation Area - the southern part of the site lies within the Westwick Conservation Area.
 Listed Buildings - Grade II Listed Westwick Hall lies approximately 215m to the south east and Westwick Hall Farmhouse lies 320m to the east.
 Non-statutory archaeological site - Earthworks associated with the shrunken medieval settlement of Westwick are located to the east of the site.
 Further information would be necessary in advance of any planning application for this site.
 The site forms an important part of the setting of several Grade II Listed Buildings and the Westwick Conservation Area.
 However, with careful design it may be possible to mitigate any impact on the historic environment with a much smaller scale of development which does not extend so far back from the road frontage.

-Environmental and wildlife designations and considerations?
-Public Rights of Way - a bridleway lies approximately 60m to the south east of the site.
-Biodiversity features - Greatest impact could be upon boundary trees/scrub if site poorly developed.
+- Public Rights of Way a bridleway lies approximately 60m to the south east of the site. - Biodiversity features Greatest impact could be upon boundary trees/scrub if site poorly developed.
 Common lizard may be associated with habitat near to former railway line.

 With careful design it should be possible to mitigate any impact on the natural environment.

-- Land Contamination Site is adjacent to the guided busway (old railway) & previous military land and was commercial use.
-A Contaminated Land Assessment will be required as a condition of any planning application. - Noise issues The site is immediately adjacent to and runs parallel to CGB.
+Land Contamination - Site is adjacent to the guided busway (old railway) & previous military land and was commercial use.
+A Contaminated Land Assessment will be required as a condition of any planning application.

+Noise issues - The site is immediately adjacent to and runs parallel to CGB.
 Due to the close proximity to the CGB and the physical constraints of the site dimensions 305m long and 16m wide, noise and vibration impacts are paramount considerations that are likely to influence the design / layout and number / density of residential premises allowed.
 The impact of existing CBG noise on any future residential in this area is a material consideration in terms of health and well being and providing a high quality living environment.
 Before this site is allocated for residential development it is recommended that these noise threats / constraints are thoroughly investigated in accordance with PPG 24: Planning and Noise and associated noise guidance for any new housing.
-This site requires a full noise assessment including consideration of any noise attenuation measures such as noise barriers / berms and practical / technical feasibility / financial viability of actually erecting residential premises on site.
+This site requires a full noise assessment considerations?